syncfusion-content/javascript-docs/js/PivotClient/How-To.md

 <script>
     $("PivotClient1").ejPivotClient();
     var clientObj = $("#PivotClient1").data("ejPivotClient");
-    clientObj.setJSONRecords(jsonRecords);
+    clientObj.setJSONRecords(clientObj.getJSONRecords());
 </script>

 {% endhighlight %}

-### Refresh the PivotClient Control with paging
+### Refresh the pivot client with paging
-The [`refreshPagedPivotClientSuccess`](../api/ejpivotclient#methods:refreshpagedpivotclientsuccess) method is used to update the PivotClient component with the JSON data fetched from the service on navigating between pages.
+The [`refreshPagedPivotClientSuccess`](../api/ejpivotclient#methods:refreshpagedpivotclientsuccess) method is used to update the pivot client component with the JSON data that is fetched from the service while navigating between pages.

 {% highlight html %}